 Double spending means that you are creating as many copies of the original document as you are sending them.
-The original version is never transferred from your system and each of the recipient gets a copy of what you had.
+The original version is never transferred from your system and each recipient gets a copy of what you had.
 So, it results in multiple copies/duplicity of the original document and this thing cannot be applied with money, simply because multiple copies of currency cannot be valid.
-Therefore, for this reason you need to have a bank, credit card, wallet or any third-party clearance which can validate money transfer from one party to another.
+Therefore, for this reason, you need to have a bank, credit card, wallet or any third-party clearance which can validate money transfer from one party to another.

-Direct money transfer can be achieved with a technology called blockchain which can provide a sole source of truth which is verifiable, tamper proof and cannot be changed.
+Direct money transfer can be achieved with a technology called blockchain which can provide a sole source of truth which is verifiable, tamper-proof, and cannot be changed.

-2) Now, If I change the value of text (data), Hash is changed and the block becomes invalid.
+2) Now, If I change the value of the text (data), Hash is changed and the block becomes invalid.

 Here, the block is broken and I need to generate a new Nonce (number used once) to make the block valid again.

-4) Taking this concept further, what happens in Blockchain is that all the blocks are attached to each other with the hash of previous block right up to the first block (Genesis block) to constitute a long chain of blocks.
+4) Taking this concept further, what happens in Blockchain is that all the blocks are attached to each other with the hash of the previous block right up to the first block (Genesis block) to constitute a long chain of blocks.

-5) If I change the value in any of the block, all the further blocks become invalid and I will have to regenerate the nonce for all the blocks.
+5) If I change the value in any of the blocks, all the further blocks become invalid and I will have to regenerate the nonce for all the blocks.
 With even the most powerful computing available it is almost impossible for a hacker to generate all the nonce without being detected as a fresh block is getting added roughly after every 10 mins in the Blockchain.

-Here, all the hash gets broken once the data is changed after block has been added in a blockchain.
+Here, all the hash gets broken once the data is changed after a block has been added in a blockchain.

 In normal software terminology, forking means creating a separate branch from the main branch of development.
-In blockchain terminology, it occurs when blockchain diverges into two separate paths either with regard to a network’s transaction history or a new rule in deciding what makes a transaction valid.
+In blockchain terminology, it occurs when a blockchain diverges into two separate paths either with regard to a network’s transaction history or a new rule in deciding what makes a transaction valid.

 Why do forks happen?